 Perhaps it is natural for humans to create the artificial?

-Solidago is seen as an “Invasive species” Can you talk a little about the significance of it and why you chose to gift it immortality in this project?
+Solidago is seen as an “Invasive species.”
+Can you talk a little about its significance of it and why you chose to gift it immortality in this project?

 I chose the Solidago candensis since its actions resemble human ways of exploring the earth.
-Originally it is native to north-eastern and north-central parts of North America.
+Originally it is native to northeastern and north-central parts of North America.
 As a commercially cultivated cut flower, it is sold worldwide.
-It has become an adventive species through the human’s irrational desires of having it as an ornamental flower in gardens.
-Having escaped from gardens it is an invasive plant, remarkably adaptable, putting native species at risk wherever they grow.
+It has become an adventive species through the irrational human desire of having it as an ornamental flower in gardens.
+Having escaped from gardens, it is an invasive plant, remarkably adaptable, putting native species at risk wherever they grow.

 What is your chief enemy of creativity?